 \subsubsection{The \texorpdfstring{$\sqfor$}{Squared Forrelation} Problem and \texorpdfstring{$\bllqsv$}{Black box llqsv}}

-In this section we discuss $\mathsf{PH}$ and $\mathsf{BQP}$ lower bounds for the $\bllqsv$ problem.
-First we formally define the problem: \begin{problem} [$\bllqsv$] Given oracle access to $\mathcal{O}$, distinguish the following two cases: \begin{itemize} \item $\mathcal{U}$: For each $i$, $f_i$ and $s_i$ are chosen uniformly at random. \item $\mathcal{D}:$ For each $i$, $f_i$ is a random Boolean function, and $s_i$ is sampled according to $\hat{f}_i^2$. \end{itemize} \end{problem}
+In this section, we discuss $\mathsf{PH}$ and $\mathsf{BQP}$ lower bounds for the $\bllqsv$ problem.
+First, we formally define the problem: \begin{problem} [$\bllqsv$] Given oracle access to $\mathcal{O}$, distinguish the following two cases: \begin{itemize} \item $\mathcal{U}$: For each $i$, $f_i$ and $s_i$ are chosen uniformly at random. \item $\mathcal{D}:$ For each $i$, $f_i$ is a random Boolean function, and $s_i$ is sampled according to $\hat{f}_i^2$. \end{itemize} \end{problem}

 We observe there is a close connection between $\bllqsv$ and the $\mathsf{MAJORITY}$ problem.
-To see this we notice that in either case the probability of sampling a pair $(f, s)$ only depends on the magnitude of the Fourier coefficient of $f$ at $s$, or equivalently $|h(f\cdot\chi_s)-N/2|$, where $h$ is the hamming weight and $\chi_s$ is the $s$-Fourier character (i.e., $\chi_s(x) = (-1)^{x\cdot s})$).
+To understand this, note that in either case the probability of sampling a pair $(f, s)$ only depends on the magnitude of the Fourier coefficient of $f$ at $s$, or equivalently $|h(f\cdot\chi_s)-N/2|$, where $h$ is the hamming weight, $\chi_s$ is the $s$-Fourier character (i.e., $\chi_s(x) = (-1)^{x\cdot s}$), and $f\cdot \chi_s$ is the entry-wise product of truth tables of $f$ and $\chi_s$.
 This allows us to write both distributions as a linear combination of simpler distributions $\mathcal{U}_d^N$ -- the uniform distribution over all strings of hamming weight $N/2+d$ or $N/2-d$.

-An averaging argument then implies that any algorithm for $\bllqsv$ should also distinguish a pair of distributions in the linear combinations.
-To prove the hardness of this task, a hybrid argument allows us to focus on distinguishability of $\mathcal{U}_0^N$ and $\mathcal{U}_d^N$, and since we are working with random Boolean functions, $d$ is bounded by $\poly(n)/\sqrt{N}$.
+An averaging argument then implies that any algorithm for $\bllqsv$ should also distinguish a pair of distributions: $\mathcal{U}_d^N$ and $\mathcal{U}_{d'}^N$.
+To prove the hardness of this task, we can focus on the distinguishability of $\mathcal{U}_0^N$ and $\mathcal{U}_d^N$, and since we are working with random Boolean functions, we can bound $d$ by $\poly(n)/\sqrt{N}$.
 Lastly, we use known lower bounds for $\mathsf{MAJORITY}$ to prove that these two distributions are indistinguishable for both $\mathsf{BQP}$ and $\mathsf{PH}$ algorithms.
-We discuss this in more details in Section \ref{sec:maj}.
+We discuss this in more detail in Section \ref{sec:maj}.

-Perhaps more interestingly, we can show a reduction from a similar problem to $\mathsf{Forrelation}$, that we call $\sqfor$, to $\bllqsv$.
+Perhaps more interestingly, we can show a reduction from $\sqfor$, to $\bllqsv$.
 This enables us to get an alternative lower bound for $\bllqsv$, by proving a $\mathsf{PH}$ lower bound for $\sqfor$.
-Crucially, it is not hard to see that $\sqfor$ is in $\mathsf{BQP}$, which makes it a strictly easier problem than $\bllqsv$, and hence our lower bound stronger. $\sqfor$ also gives an alternative oracle separation of $\mathsf{BQP}$ and $\mathsf{PH}$, that has distinct advantages from previous similar results.
+Crucially, it is not hard to see that $\sqfor$ is in $\mathsf{BQP}$, which makes it a strictly easier problem than $\bllqsv$, and hence our lower bound is stronger. $\sqfor$ also gives an alternative oracle separation of $\mathsf{BQP}$ and $\mathsf{PH}$, that has distinct advantages from previous similar results.